Iron-Rich Foods: 10 Best Sources to Boost Your Iron Levels

 There are two main types of iron found in food:

-• Haem/Heme Iron: Found in animal-based foods such as red meats, poultry, seafood, and organ meats.
-This type of iron is easily absorbed by the body.
+• Haem Iron: Found in animal-based foods such as red meats, poultry, seafood, and organ meats.
+The body generally absorbs this type of iron more easily [1].

-• Non-Haem/Heme Iron: Found in plant-based foods like beans, lentils, spinach, and fortified cereals.
-This type is more complex for the body to absorb but can be enhanced with vitamin C-rich foods.
+• Non-Haem Iron: Found in plant-based foods like beans, lentils, spinach, and fortified cereals.
+This type is less readily absorbed by the body but its absorption can be significantly enhanced when consumed with vitamin C-rich foods [3].

 Iron Rich Foods